greasemonkey/greasemonkey/doc/Messages.md

 * `details` An object of values parsed from the `==UserScript==` section, as produced by `parseUserScript()`.
+* `source` A string, the entire source of the script.
+Will fail if it references any remote resources.

+Callers should specify one or the other, not both.

 # UserScriptToggleEnabled
 Sent by: `content/manage-user-scripts.js`